ksmithut/.dotfiles/README.md

   of the output.
 - `ts [<timestamp ...>]` - If no argument is passed, gives you the current timestamp (in ms).
 If arguments are passed, it returns a formatted date.
+- `cidr range [<cidr range ...>]` - Gives you the ip range and total addressable hosts of a given CIDR block

 [cowboy]: https://github.com/cowboy/dotfiles
 [createinstallmedia]: https://support.apple.com/en-us/HT201372